Men's Health

 "Won't I end up getting treatment I don't need?"

 Valid fear.
 In 2010, absolutely justified.
 Today?
 We've solved this.
 MRI screening means we find fewer harmless cancers.
 Active surveillance means we don't treat cancers that don't need treatment.
 The game has completely changed.
+Just find a specialist that understands how to treat, when to treat, and crucially when not to treat prostate cancer.

 "My doctor seems reluctant"